-Monopods do a great job of reducing motion blur compared to just steadying your camera with your hands, but they can't come close to the stability you get with a tripod.
-Or can they?
+Monopods do a great job of reducing motion blur compared to just steadying your camera using just your hands without support.
+Monopods can't duplicate the stability you get with a tripod, but you can add to the stability of your monopod.

-That's a lot of opportunity to get blurry photos unless you are using electronic flash or a high shutter speed.
+There's often a lot of opportunity to get blurry photos unless you are using flash or a high shutter speed.
 The monopod eliminates the up and down and quite a bit of other motions, but there is still a good chance you might have some leftover camera movement during exposure.
+There are also other ways to hold and use your monopod.

 There is another way to stabilize the monopod.
 Add a second point of contact to a solid stationary object.
 Now with the tip of the monopod and the secondary point, there is much less potential for camera movement.

-The monopod, stability bar and clamp weigh it at about 1/3 of the Bogen and take up less space too.
+Your monopod, stability bar and a clamp weigh int at a fraction of what a tripod weighs and they take up less space too.

 Here is my disclaimer: Using this technique will not give you the same degree of stability that you get by using a tripod.
 This monopod tip for added stability definitely does have limited uses, but there are situations where having this understanding help you avoid taking a blurry image.